Shakespeare Lives in photography was an opportunity for photographers to present Shakespeare's global influence in a modern and refreshing way.

 a global programme of events and activities celebrating Shakespeare's work on the occasion of the 400th anniversary of his death.

-Throughout 2016, the programme will explore the playwright in cultures, engaging audiences with both William Shakespeare and the best of contemporary Britain.
+Throughout 2016, the programme explored the playwright in cultures, engaging audiences with both William Shakespeare and the best of contemporary Britain.

-A special exhibition hosted at the British Council in central London will feature the works of the winning photographers.
+A special exhibition was hosted at the British Council in central London featuring the works of the winning photographers.